Journal Editorial Board

 University of California, Santa Cruz

-Rikki Brown is a doctoral student in Cultural Anthropology at the University of California, Santa Cruz.
-She is currently conducting twelve months of dissertation fieldwork in the winemaking regions in the Republic of Georgia.
-Her research is interested in the formation of national identity within the wine tourism industry.
-Her project brings together food studies, political economy, and political ecology as it explores a food commodity through the geopolitical lens of occupation.
-Rikki has a MA in Social Sciences from the University of Chicago and a BA in Russian Studies from Grand Valley State University.
+Rikki Brown is a doctoral candidate in Cultural Anthropology at the University of California, Santa Cruz.
+She is currently conducting dissertation fieldwork in the winemaking regions in the country of Georgia (Sakartvelo).
+Her research brings together food studies, political economy, and political ecology by examining wine through the geopolitical lens of occupation.
+Rikki is currently a Fulbright-Hays fellow and her research has been supported by Title VIII grants, the American Research Institute of the South Caucasus, and the National Science Foundation.
+She has a MA in Social Sciences from the University of Chicago and a BA in Russian Studies from Grand Valley State University.
 She also has over twelve years of experience in the restaurant industry and has obtained her introductory sommelier certification.
 Rikki occasionally pops bottles on Instagram at @reekee.cim.

 York University